Would you like to sponsor this article?

 There were even points during the walk where we had to sit down with our backs against the wind as it was like glass hitting your face, and along with the winds we were starting to get blizzards now and again.
 The higher you got, you weren’t walking on the rocky areas and ended up in the smaller ridges, and the snow was nearly up to my waist in places… so that’s up to most people’s thighs.

-The higher you climb up Carrauntoohil you start to see the Cross at the summit and when you see it you really start to get exciting to think you are now the highest person in the whole of the island of Ireland.
+The higher you climb up Carrauntoohil you start to see the Cross at the summit and when you see it you really start to get excited to think you are now the highest person in the whole of the island of Ireland.
 It’s such a good feeling and an accomplishment to be able to do this and grateful for the fact you can do it.
 Even though we made it to the summit little did we know the hardest part of this whole adventure was about to begin.

 As we made our way down from the summit we thought we would go towards O’Shea’s Gully as we had read about this online, but I don’t think I would recommend going this way especially in the winter.
 The snow on this area was starting to get really deep and by the time we got to the gully area there were a few different ones and had to make a decision to go back or to go down.